Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Delta’s Platinum Medallion status is the third-highest tier in its SkyMiles Medallion program.
-At the entry level is Silver, followed by Gold, Platinum, and Diamond.
+Delta’s Platinum Medallion status is the third-highest tier in the SkyMiles Medallion program.
+Silver is the entry-level, followed by Gold, Platinum, and Diamond.

-Platinum Medallion truly opens up a wealth of benefits to the traveler and comes with a significant increase in perks over the lower Gold or Silver levels.
+Platinum Medallion truly opens up a wealth of benefits to the traveler and significantly increases perks over the lower Gold or Silver levels.

 Among the top benefits are unlimited priority complimentary upgrades, a selection of Choice Benefits, SkyTeam Elite Plus status, and more.